Chick92/xbee_bridge/README.md

-# rfd900_bridge

-ros package intended to allow a ROS bridge of various topics (just cmd vel at the moment) between two machines with independant ROS masters, for situations where either a multi master network is not possible, or some networking issue prevents other solutions using tcp/ip.

-This can be implemented with any serial based radio, or wired serial connection.

-package is based on the rfd900_bridge package by wagnera - https://github.com/wagnera/rfd900_bridge
+ROS bridge between two computers using either xbee or wired serial line.

+Written to get round the parrot bebop autonomy driver shitting the bed when there's more than one ip address on the ROS master.
+Drone can now be flown with dedicated ground station, that will send telem and receive commands via this bridge package - minus the camera feed as not enough bandwidth.